runekrauss/freddy/README.md

 ### :wrench: Installation

 FrEDDY is designed as a **header-only library** that can be easily integrated into external projects.
-To integrate FrEDDY into your [CMake](https://github.com/Kitware/CMake) project `<target>`, simply clone it inside your project directory and add the following lines to its *CMakeLists.txt*:
+To integrate FrEDDY into your [CMake](https://github.com/Kitware/CMake) project, simply clone it inside your project directory or add it as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), and include the following lines of code in its _CMakeLists.txt_:

 ```cmake
 add_subdirectory(freddy)